 When I woke up the sky was pitch black aside from ghostly white wisps of snow.
 Lucas was on the phone in the kitchen having a tense conversation.
 I entered the room as he clicked the phone on its base and glanced away.
 It was his Vermont fisherman dad Ron, “You guys are crazy.
 You will never make it!”
 As predicted, the snow had fallen all through the night and was still coming down in full whiteout mode.
 I picked up the phone and called Bruce, our North Country contact on the ice, to gauge his reaction.
 With the earnest and oblivious cheer of a mountain man, he told me things were “all set!”
 Everyone else floated into the kitchen, each taking their turn glancing out the window silently, with extra pause, jaws hanging down slightly, but when no one made serious mention of the impending doom it became clear I had prepared a ship without an anchor—a well-chosen crew indeed.
 With a shrug, we departed.

 We arrived and found Bruce.
 He explained with a chuckle that the Snowmobile had seized up and that we’d be dragging a sled a half-mile out onto the ice in the blizzard carrying a hundred pounds worth of equipment through a couple of feet of snow.
 With another shrug we started hauling; I noticed Alex was wearing suede ‘desert boots,’ but not complaining.
 We arrived and started a fire in the shanty wood stove.
-Bruce’s sidekick—a young man who is apparently always eager to demonstrate Vermont’s lax weed culture—informed us that ice fishing doesn’t just happen in the shanty; you have to drill holes in the ice of the surrounding lake and then stand outside watching the “tip-ups.”
-If you catch something or lose the bait, you have to stick your hands into gelid ice-water and fidget uselessly with the hook until he feels enough pity to come over and help.
-Imagine threading a needle using frozen hot dogs as chopsticks.
-After the first round of this, we headed into the shanty to thaw out.
+Bruce’s sidekick—a young man who is apparently always eager to demonstrate Vermont’s lax weed culture—informed us that ice fishing doesn’t just happen in the shanty; you have to drill holes in the ice of the surrounding lake and then stand outside watching the tip-ups—a small tripod that sits over the hole and shoots a flag up if you have caught something.
+If you catch something or lose the bait, you have to stick your hands into gelid ice-water and fidget uselessly with the hook until he feels enough pity to come over and help—imagine threading a needle using frozen hot dogs as chopsticks.
+After the first round of this bullshit we headed into the shanty to thaw out.
 There are four holes to pole-fish from in there but it is not usually where the action happens.